influxo/CK_MTS/API/docs/SYNC_OFFLINE_API.md

 - **Request**: JSON body `{ surveys: SurveyResponse[] }`
 - **Response**: JSON with per-survey results and manifest confirmations

+Important constraints:
+- No database/schema changes are introduced by this spec.
+- Only the two endpoints are modified: `GET /sync/datadump` and `POST /sync/uploads`.
+- Location is persisted exactly as the web app does: `latitude` and `longitude` are stored on the `form_responses` record.
+Service deliveries do not store location.

 ### Request body
 ```json
 {